JDN TIMOR - LESTE

 Who We Are

 Members of JDN are either continuing post secondary school studies, working or looking for work.
-Eight members are currently working on a full-time or part-time basis to coordinate JDN's leadership development opportunities and project activities with assistance from our two advisors.
+Thirteen members are currently working on a full-time or part-time basis to coordinate JDN's leadership development opportunities and project activities with assistance from our two advisors.
 Everything we do aims to build the skills, knowledge and capacity of JDN members and other young people who participate in projects organised by JDN.

 Our Board meets quarterly to review organisational and project developments and provide advice.
 The Board consists of JDN members Elga Maria da Silva, Ines da Costa, as well as Mr Manuel Dos Santos, Ms Sonia Lay, Mr Nelson Mesquita, Ms Bernadette McEvoy and Ms Jenny Lauritsen.
 A coordinating group of 12 JDN members are responsible for implementing activities that respond to JDN's annual priorities.